-If it is a dire medical emergency, call the emergency number of the country you are in.
+✓ If it is a dire medical emergency, call the emergency number of the country you are in.
 Confirm the country's emergency number prior to arrival, as 911 is specific to the U.S.

 - Contact your host university or their international office.
-Someone local will be able to assist you much faster than family back home. - ✓ Contact On Call Emergency Assistance at +1-603-952-2038 - ✓ Reach out to your family - ✓ Call Drexel Public Safety at +1-215-895-2222 and ask to be connected to a member of the OGE Team.
+Someone local will be able to assist you much faster than family back home. - ✓ Contact On Call Emergency Assistance at +1-603-952-2038 - ✓ Reach out to your family - Call the Drexel Study Abroad Office at +1-267-571-5911 and inform us of the situation.
 We can be a great resource and help ease the process. - Once stable, contact your health insurance provider to file a claim and follow up on any paperwork needed.